Best Day Trips from Lyon You’ve Probably Never Heard Of

 Beyond the Bastille, there’s a lot to explore.
 I spent a good chunk of time wandering through the Jardin des Dauphins, which is right near the Bastille cable car station and offers more great views.
 The city also has some interesting museums, like the Musée de Grenoble, which has a surprisingly good art collection.
 And if you’re into science, the town has a strong scientific research presence, though I didn’t get to explore that side too much on my visit.

 For food, Grenoble has a good mix.
-You can find traditional French bistros, but also more modern eateries.
+You can find traditional French bistros as well as more modern eateries.
 I remember having a really nice meal in the old town, enjoying some local specialties.
 It’s definitely a place where you can find something to suit your taste.

-Grenoble offers a fantastic mix of urban exploration and natural beauty, all within easy reach of Lyon.
+Grenoble offers a fantastic mix of urban exploration and natural beauty, making it one of the most rewarding Scenic trips from Lyon.

 Getting There